Canon G9 X Mark II vs Nikon D4S

 Studio photographers will appreciate that the Nikon D4S (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G9 X Mark II or the Nikon D4S – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.